 Traditional Customer Data Platforms (CDPs) have long been the backbone of customer data management and activation, offering a centralised repository for various data sources (behavioral data, first-party attributes, customer insights, etc.).

-These platforms primarily focus on aggregating and unifying customer data from disparate systems, thereby providing a single customer view.
-This unified data is then made accessible to marketing teams for various use cases and analytics.
+These platforms primarily focus on aggregating and unifying customer data from different systems, thereby providing a single customer view.
+This unified data is then made accessible to marketing teams for analytics and other use cases.

 Despite their centralised nature, traditional CDPs often come with significant challenges.
 A primary concern is the rigidity of data storage within predefined models.
 This one-size-fits-all approach can be limiting, as each business has unique data needs and structures.